simple skillet green beans

 I hope you don’t mind the short little summer interlude.
 Now let’s get to these easy peasy green beans!

-- Choose fresh greens beans that are free from wrinkles or any spots that are becoming mushy.
+- You’ll want to choose fresh greens beans that are free from wrinkles or any spots that are becoming mushy.

 - Cut the stem ends off.
 An easy way to do that, is to line a handful up stem sides together and then cutting them off with a knife.
 I think this method is faster than breaking them off by hand.